kubernetes/cloud-provider-openstack/docs/using-cinder-standalone-provisioner.md

 The provisioner works by mapping cinder volume connections (iscsi, rbd, fc, etc) to the corresponding native/raw kubernetes volume types.
-New cinder types can be supported in the provisioner by creating a new implementation of the volunmeMapper interface.
+New cinder types can be supported in the provisioner by creating a new implementation of the volumeMapper interface.
 The implementation is responsible for building a PersistentVolumeSource from cinder connection information and for setup and teardown of any authentication (CHAP secret, cephx secret, etc) if required.